Skip to content

 Family-friendly places to visit in Sussex

-Find a family adventure to spark the imagination in Sussex this winter, including Nymans, Bodiam Castle, Petworth and more.
-Discover the best natural play areas, winter walks and cosy cafés.
+Find a family adventure to spark the imagination this summer in Sussex, including Nymans, Bodiam Castle, Petworth and more.
+Discover the best play areas, summer holiday family trails and café stops.